LaCie Data Recovery

 The engineers at Platinum Data Recovery have over 15 years of experience dealing with these same issues and more.
 Our engineers keep up to date with the constantly evolving technology of LaCie.
 We have all of the necessary software and tools to recover your information, starting with our on-site ISO 5 Class 100 Certified cleanroom.
 We have cultivated a network of donor drive vendors the world over.
 This gives us a distinct advantage as we can match parts on virtually any drive.
 Here at Platinum Data Recovery, we work as a team to recover as much of your data as quickly as possible.
 We will not rest until you, our valued customer, are completely satisfied.

-Data Recovery for LaCie Devices & Server
+Data Recovery for External LaCie Hard Disk Drive & Server

 LaCie is a well-known brand offering Photography and high-end movie production units.
 It manufactures a broad range of products such as personal hard drives, RAID arrays, and NAS servers.
 LaCie NAS and RAID devices are affordable and quite dependable.
 Their design ensures that if one hard drive fails, data can be reconstructed.
 However, when multiple hard drives fail, it leads to data loss.
 If you suspect multiple hard drive failure, make sure never reinitialize the device because that can make data recovery much more difficult.
 No matter what data loss issue you’re facing, feel free to contact us.